Expert covariational reasoning resources in physics graphing tasks: Findings

-\textbf{Function Generating} is characterized by using Neighborhood Analysis: determining the rate of change at a small number of physically significant points and then plotting the points along with small line segments that represent the slope of the curve at those points.
+\textbf{Function Generating} is characterized by using neighborhood analysis: determining the rate of change at a small number of physically significant points and then plotting the points along with small line segments that represent the slope of the curve at those points.
 The points are then connected with a smooth curve using the line segments as a guide.
-Some participants would name the function that looked like the curve they drew, and others simply ended the task with the graph.
-It is described by an interplay between MA 4 and Neighborhood Analysis (Fig.~\ref{fig:mangoTango}).
+In 12 of the 18 instances we observed of function generating, participants named the function that looks like the curve they drew.
+In the rest, they simply ended the task after completing the graph.
+It is described by an interplay between physically significant points, neighborhood analysis, and MMA~4 (Fig.~\ref{fig:modes}).

+For example, during Drone, some experts reasoned that the angle would change more quickly with respect to the height at the top of the arc than at the sides (physically significant points, MMA~4).
+One approach was to draw slopes to indicate these rates of change, and then connect them with a smooth line (neighborhood analysis).
+Instances when neighborhood analysis was used to verify or generate the graph were both considered Function Generating.

 Examples of each pattern are shown in Table~\ref{tab:mangoTangoExamples}.
 These examples also help to demonstrate the distinctions between the three approaches.
 In the examples of Function Knowing, both speakers have a model ready at hand, and spend their time deciding how to apply it.
 In the examples of Function Choosing, the speakers use the general trend between points to choose between a handful of possible models.
 Finally, in the example for Function Generating, the speaker does not identify a possible function and instead is guided by their understanding of the first and second derivative.
-We note these approaches are emergent from the data and are therefore necessarily reliant on the ways the experts chose to talk about how they were reasoning.
-However, they do give us some insights into common approaches expert physicists took when solving graphical covariational reasoning tasks.
+Function Generating was consistently observed to be a last-resort option: experts were likely to begin with Function Knowing or Choosing and finally engage in Function Generating only if Function Knowing or Choosing had failed.
+These approaches are emergent from the data and are therefore necessarily reliant on the ways the experts chose to talk about how they were reasoning.
+Despite this limitation, they give us insight into common approaches expert physicists took when solving graphical covariational reasoning tasks.

-Across all three studies, Function Generating was consistently the last-resort option: experts were likely to begin with Function Knowing or Choosing and finally engage in Function Generating only if Function Knowing or Choosing had failed.
-Figure~\ref{fig:mangoTango} illustrates the spectrum we observed from applying models with Function Knowing to developing new models with Function Generating.
-The arrow from Applying to Generating Models is inspired by Tall's 2008 diagram of proceptual reasoning where it represents increasing sophistication \cite{Tall2008TheMathematics}.
-In Figure~\ref{fig:mangoTango}, we suggest the arrow is illustrative of increasing cognitive load and the observed reasoning progression.